 Eloping in a winter wonderland–Kelly & Colton got married in a literal blizzard!

 Unfortunately, ‘Wildfire Season’ has become a thing on the West Coast (and air quality can reach unhealthy levels at times) but love is fireproof and the smoke created an otherworldly backdrop to Josh & Melinda’s day at Cape Kiwanda!

 Honestly, wind can be one of the most annoying elements to battle but HELLO, fluttery dresses & Beyonce hair!

 Weather Planning Tips

-- Research beforehand what the best seasons to visit are, average weather temperatures and rainfall, etc.
+- Research your location beforehand to see what the best seasons are to visit, the average weather, temperatures and rainfall, etc.